hdholm/ModemCheck/README.md

 [Netgear CM1150V Cable Modem][https://www.netgear.com/home/products/networking/cable-modems-routers/CM1150V.aspx]
 on the Comcast - er, Xfinity, or whatever the monopolistic entity is calling itself today, network.
 It's been a bumpy ride.
-Leaving for another time the stories (yes, more than one) of Comcast instalation fails, today I'll describe a simple problem, with a less than simple solution.
+Leaving for another time the stories (yes, more than one) of Comcast installation fails, today I'll describe a simple problem, with a less than simple solution.
 Because, well, things...